rackerlabs/support-how-to/content/cloud-servers/elliptic-curve-operations.md

 about the brainpool curve.

-**Note**: After the parameters have been converted from the curve name format into explicit parameters, it is not possible to change them back again.
+**Note**: After the parameters have been converted from the curve name format into explicit parameters, you cannot change them back again.
 There is no utility to take a set of explicit parameters and work out which named curve they are associated with.